codehsbooks/apjava/Programming-with-Karel/java-programs-and-the-run-method.md

 }
 ```

-The run method spans a total of four lines.
-It is indented inside of the opening and closing curly brackets (`{}`) of the class body.
+The run method is indented inside of the opening and closing curly brackets (`{}`) of the class body.
 The run method has its own set of curly brackets (`{}`).
 We write our Karel commands within the run method's curly brackets.

 Let's look at an example: